jianhuig/fairmetrics/cran-comments.md

 ## Version 1.0.5

-* Separated exported functions into separate .R files
+* Separated exported functions into separate .R files.
+* Rmoved Helper.R as the functions contained are not used for function operations.

 ## Version 1.0.4